Ironhack-data-bcn-april-2023/lab-mysql-window-function/README.md

 ### Submission

-Edit the jupuyter notebook cells and enter your `sql` code within.
+Edit the jupyter notebook cells and enter your `sql` code within.